 \textbf{Ranking metrics} such as NDCG, MRR, R@1, R@5, R@10, Mean position provide the quality of answer retrieval for visual dialog for both \textbf{\textit{generative}} and \textbf{\textit{discriminative}} answer prediction. \cite{visualdialog1}

 \textbf{Human evaluation} is used in the \textbf{\textit{generative}} setting of \cite{visualdialog1}.
-Specifically, two metrics are provided: the first one indicates the percentage of responses passing the Turing test, thus providing the amount of generated sentences that could be perceived as human-written; the second metric measures the number of generated responses that were perceived as of equal or better quality compared to specific human responses as baselines.
+Specifically, two metrics are provided: the first one indicates the percentage of responses passing the Turing test, thus providing the amount of generated sentences that could be perceived as human-written; the second metric measures the number of generated responses that are perceived as of equal or better quality compared to specific human responses as baselines.

-\subsection{Knowledge in Visual Storytelling (K-VIST)}
+\section{Knowledge in Visual Storytelling (K-VIST)}

 Visual Storytelling presents many situations where hypothetical concepts can be driven from commonsense and temporal reasoning.
 Unseen events can enrich or even be necessary for appropriate and coherent textual stories.
-For example, some sequential inferences were presented in the event/temporal knowledge analysis \ref{temporal}, providing knowledge such as \textit{the boy dropped a glass of water and then the glass broke}.
+For example, some sequential inferences were presented in the event/temporal knowledge analysis (in Section \ref{temporal}), providing knowledge such as \textit{the boy dropped a glass of water and then the glass broke}.
 Not all concepts mentioned in this sentence may be explicitly apparent on a frame of the visual sequence.
-However, a knowledge graph can guide inference by searching for possible connections between concepts appearing on images, and thus acquire imaginary concepts.
+However, a KG can guide inference by searching for possible connections between concepts appearing on images, and thus acquire imaginary concepts.

-\subsubsection{Datasets}
+\subsection{Datasets}

 There are no dedicated datasets for K-VIST.
 On the contrary, relevant literature relies on datasets used for the knowledge-free version of the task, such as \textbf{VIST} \cite{vist}.
-This dataset contains more than 81K unique photos in around 20K sequences with corresponding textual stories.
-Textual stories are following a narrative style imposing more high level inference capabilities comparing to literal visual descriptions.
+This dataset contains more than 81k unique photos in around 20k sequences with corresponding textual stories.
+Textual stories follow a narrative style imposing more high-level inference capabilities compared to literal visual descriptions.
 This requirement is an extension against the majority of visual description tasks, which do not directly focus on sequential coherence and even abstract meanings.
 Two extra descriptions are provided per frame in order to bridge literal description with narratives: descriptions of images-in-isolation (DII) and images-in-sequence (DIS).

-\subsubsection{Methods}
+\subsection{Methods}

-\subsubsubsection{Sequential language models}
+\subsubsection{Sequential language models}